dhykac/bootcamp_SQL/README.md

 # bootcamp_SQL

-this repository about my SQL language learning progress from Data Science Bootcamp at dibimbing.id
+this repository about my SQL language learning (with pandassql) progress from Data Science Bootcamp at dibimbing.id